Battle of Maida: Legacy

-Maida Hill and the suburbs of Maida Vale in London and Maida Vale in Perth, Western Australia are all named after this battle.
+Maida Hill and the suburbs of Maida Vale in London and Maida Vale in Perth, Western Australia, are all named after this battle.

 The Royal Navy named the recently (in 1806) captured Jupiter HMS Maida.

 Orders of battle

 Historical reanalysis

-It was traditionally (but wrongly) thought that in the Battle of Maida the British deployed in a line while the French attacked in columns, allowing the British to fire full strength volleys into the French columns, while only the first two ranks of the French could fire, similar to Crossing the T in naval combat.
+It was traditionally thought that in the Battle of Maida the British deployed in a line while the French attacked in columns, allowing the British to fire full strength volleys into the French columns, while only the first two ranks of the French could fire, similar to Crossing the T in naval combat.
 However, modern historians dispute this claim.
 The military historian James R. Arnold argues: